projectdiscovery/shuffledns/README.md

 ### A note on wildcards

-A special feature of shuffledns is its ability to handle multi-level DNS based wildcards and do it so with very less number of DNS requests.
+A special feature of shuffleDNS is its ability to handle multi-level DNS based wildcards and do it so with very less number of DNS requests.
 Sometimes all the subdomains will resolve which will lead to lots of garbage in the results.
 The way subfinder handles this is it will keep track of how many subdomains point to an IP and if the count of the Subdomains increase beyond a certain small threshold, it will check for wildcard on all the levels of the hosts for that IP iteratively.

 # License

-shuffledns is made with 🖤 by the [projectdiscovery](https://projectdiscovery.io) team.
+shuffleDNS is made with 🖤 by the [projectdiscovery](https://projectdiscovery.io) team.
 Community contributions have made the project what it is.
 See the **[Thanks.md](https://github.com/projectdiscovery/shuffledns/blob/master/THANKS.md)** file for more details.